---

 Upserts work when you have a unique index or constraint.
 A matching row is one that has identical values for the columns covered by the index or constraint.
-In Postgres, a primary key is a unique index with a NOT NULL constraint.
+In PostgreSQL, a primary key is a unique index with a `NOT NULL` constraint.
 If you have a primary key, you automatically have a unique index.

 Unique constraints must include all partitioning columns.
 That means unique constraints on a hypertable must include the time column.
 If you added other partitioning columns to your hypertable, the constraint must include those as well.
 For more information, see [Enforce constraints with unique indexes](/docs/build/performance-optimization/hypertables-and-unique-indexes/index.md).